ST4S Readiness Check

 - Highlights significant gaps between the service’s current security and privacy controls and the ST4S assessment framework

-As a vendor:
+As a supplier:

 Once you have completed the check and obtained a satisfactory outcome, you may formally submit your results for full ST4S assessment.
 Please note that the prioritisation of full ST4S assessments is determined by the ST4S Working Group.